AhnafIqbal6/Ahnaf-Iqbal/README.md

 ## About me

 I'm Ahnaf Iqbal.
 A Crypto Enthusiast from the another planet.
-Also founder of [One Access BD](https://www.facebook.com/oneaccessbd) and also Co-founder of [One Access Agency](https://gdgmad.com/).
+Also founder of [One Access BD](https://www.facebook.com/oneaccessbd) and also Co-founder of [One Access Agency](https://oneaccessbd.com/).
 Community is :heart:.
-Tech blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.
+Tech blooded, 1xEngineer :stuck_out_tongue: and :coffee: lover.

 I ocassionally blog and tweet about crypto and other stuff.

 ## Things I am passionate about

-- Cryptocurrency :coin:
+- Cryptocurrency 🪙
-- Business :business:
+- Business 🧔‍♂️

 ## Get in touch :coffee: